oxygen-dioxide/voicebank-dev-template/README.md

 A template for concatenative singing synthesis (UTAU, Deepvocal, etc.) voicebank development.

 ## Features
-- linting and validation for OpenUtau `character.yaml` and yaml dictionaries.
+- Linting and validation for OpenUtau `character.yaml` and OpenUtau yaml dictionaries.
 - `.gitignore` for publishing on GitHub

 ## Usage